secure-video-journal/secure-video-journal.github.io/_posts/2025-07-01-cloud-secure copy.markdown

 Cloud storage shouldn’t feel like leaving your diary on a park bench.
 Yet headlines keep reminding us that *“in the cloud”* can mean *“everywhere.”*
 So what turns a plain cloud app into a **cloud-secure** one?

+For us, it starts with a clear principle: **your private data never leaves our infrastructure, and no third party ever sees it.**

 ---

-### 1. Encryption at Rest - Keys or It Didn’t Happen
+### 1. Encryption at Rest: Keys or It Didn’t Happen

 The gold-standard is **AES-256** encryption managed by cloud Key-Management Services (KMS).
-If someone grabs a hard-drive in a data-centre, they still see scrambled bytes - no key, no data.
+If someone grabs a hard-drive in a data-centre, they still see scrambled bytes — no key, no data.

 *How we do it* → Server-side encryption (SSE-S3) with dedicated KMS keys; rotation every 12 months.